"This article is boring."

 The purpose behind contemplative prayer is to "bore" through the scattered, distracted, wandering thoughts of the brain, opening our awareness out into the spaciousness that is always there as a sort of backdrop to our mental chatter, but that we normally simply ignore.
 Incidentally, a common misconception about contemplative practices like centering prayer is that they are intended to "empty the mind."
 But it is no more possible to fully arrest thoughts than it is to stop the heart beating, and even if we could simply "turn off the mind," what would be left is not emptiness so much as spacious silence -- a subtle but crucial difference.
 For it is in that spacious silence that we are capable of discerning a mysterious presence, what we Christians identify as the presence of God (who, being omnipresent, is always here, always there, but the question is, do we behold God's presence or not?).

 So contemplative silence really is boring—at least, if we do it right.
 It bores down beneath all the psychic defenses we normally employ to distract ourselves from the presence of God in our lives.
 Because, well, if we can distract ourselves from God's presence, we can persist in the illusion that we are actually in control of our lives, are managing our conflicts just fine, and are fully justified in the ways we judge, reject, and try to defeat others.
 That in turn allows us to keep seeing our adversaries, competitors, and opponents as people we need to beat rather than as those with whom we need to work for reconciliation (even while remaining true to our values and convictions).

 So I guess the next time someone tells me my work is boring, I ought to take it as a compliment.
-Maybe this means I won’t be nominated for a Pulitzer prize anytime soon, but if I’m being faithful to the subversive humility of true contemplation, that’s good enough for me.
+Maybe this means I won't be writing any Oscar-worthy screenplays any time soon, but if I'm being faithful to the subversive humility of true contemplation, that's good enough for me.